CyanSalt/module-federation-plugin/README.md

 }
 ```

-Add the manifest file in your HTML
+Currently you need to manually reference the container entry file in the HTML entry.

 ```html
 <html>